2 alerts: Communal bin collections; Planning Register

 Keep updated

-To be updated on the future of the HAF programme, send an email to HAF@brighton-hove.gov.uk to request to be added to our distribution list.
+To be the first to be updated on HAF activity, send an email to HAF@brighton-hove.gov.uk to request to be added to our distribution list.

 If you want us to stop sending you emails, ask and we'll delete your contact details from the distribution list.